UPC/ravada/docs/docs/migrate_manual.rst

 ::

     root@dst:~# rvd_back --import-domain Lubuntu1704
+    This virtual machine has 3 backing files.
+Do you want to import it as a base ?
+Please answer y/n [yes]:

 Importing clones
 ----------------

-Now if you want to import a clone too, first you have to ask the clone owner to start the machine on destination.
+Now if you want to import a clone too, first you have to ask the clone owner to start and stop the machine on destination.
 Then you have to copy the volumes from origin and overwrite what has just been created on destination.